National HIV/AIDS and Aging Awareness Day

 NIH Office of AIDS Research (OAR)

-• FY 2021–2025 NIH Strategic Plan for HIV and HIV-Related Research (NIH HIV Strategic Plan) The NIH HIV Strategic Plan provides a roadmap for NIH to guide HIV and HIV-related research and direct HIV research funding to the highest-priority areas to help end HIV, including research into complications from long-term HIV disease and long-term use of antiretroviral therapy as a key research area.
+• The FY 2021–2025 NIH Strategic Plan for HIV and HIV-Related Research provides a roadmap for NIH to guide HIV and HIV-related research and direct HIV research funding to the highest-priority areas to help end HIV.
+NIH has several priorities for HIV-related research, including research into complications from long-term HIV disease and long-term use of antiretroviral therapy (ART).

-• The OAR HIV and Aging Signature Program was launched to meet increasing public health needs as people with HIV age and to catalyze interdisciplinary research and training at the intersection of HIV and aging.
-Learn more about the program and find other resources on HIV and aging research.
+• The OAR dedicated program on HIV and Aging aims to meet the increasing public health needs of older adults and lifetime survivors with HIV and to catalyze research at the intersection of HIV and aging.